varu777/Movie-of-the-week/README.md

 dev branch usually has the most up to date code.

 If you'd like to start working on this, please reach out to Jason Cabrera at cabrerajason7@gmail.com .
+Check out the repo's issues to find something to work on.